Rules and regulations

 - Programmes that are intolerant or dismissive of another’s faith will not be accepted.

-- Final date for Entries and programme files to be received and payment of entry fees is: TBC later
+Final date for Entries and programme files to be received and payment of entry fees is: 28th of February 2021.
+The payment is made through Film Freeway when entering the film.
+The payment is not refundable.

 IMPORTANT: if we have not received all of your information by the deadline, your entry will not be accepted